nautiyaldeepak/demo/README.md

 # docker push <YOUR_REPOSITORY_URL>:php-fpm-v1
 ```

 Check your kubernetes nodes CPU architecture.
-Based on that architecture use the pre-built images.
+Based on that architecture use the `pre-built` `images`.
 ```
 $ kubectl describe nodes | grep arch=
 ```